ling-k/starter-hugo-academic/content/publication/example_2/index.md

 ---
-title: "Example conference paper - ICLR"
+title: "Example conference paper - ICML"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here